16th Dec 2021 |

 Finally, let’s talk about the role of advertising.

-Look at some sample answers to these types of questions.
+Look at some sample answers to these types of questions, and practice similar IELTS speaking topics with a partner to build confidence.

 Once you have checked the sample answers, practice the questions above with a friend!